pacav69/x16devproject/instructions.md

 ### Workspace

-Included in the workspace are extensions that can be used to compile assembly code and be run the emulator.
+Included in the workspace are extensions that can be used to compile assembly code and then run the emulator.

 ### Extensions